-In this article we will outline what this means for creditors and provide them with the options available to them.
-In this unprecedented time it is crucial to obtain up-to-date legal advice about these rapid developments in German law.
-At Schlun & Elseven Attorneys our aim is to keep our clients informed and aware of any changes which do occur.
+This article will outline what this means for creditors and provide them with the options available to them.
+It is crucial to obtain up-to-date legal advice about these rapid developments in German law in this unprecedented time.
+At Schlun & Elseven Rechtsanwälte, we aim to keep our clients informed and aware of any changes.

 If you have a particular issue or legal question concerning events related to the COVID-19 coronavirus, please contact our law office directly.
 Our lawyers can be reached by phone, email and also provide video conferencing options.
 For more legal information on the Corona crisis, please visit our Crisis Dashboard.

 Suspension of the Obligation to File for Insolvency: What does it mean for Creditors?